The Best Things to do in Railay Beach, Thailand

 Situated 11km from Krabi Town in Southern Thailand, Railay Beach is a dreamy gem only accessible by boat.
 Although Railay is not an island, it sure does feel like one!
 The reason for this is that even though Railay Beach forms part of the mainland, it is surrounded by massive towering limestone mountains.
 Completely cutting it off from land access.

-Railay Beach is the perfect destination for travelers looking to immerse themselves in a paradise setting.
+Railay Beach is the perfect destination for travelers looking to immerse themselves in a paradise setting and an excellent add-on to any Krabi itinerary.
 The village is home to dreamy white beaches and rugged limestone cliffs towering out from the land and sea.
 Besides the breathtaking scenery, there are many great things to do in Railay Beach too.
 From swimming in the warm waters of the Andaman Sea and exploring the peninsula to rock climbing and island hopping to a few of the romantic islands nearby.

 If you’re looking for paradise-like beaches and super chilled vibes, there’s no better place to unwind than Railay Beach, Thailand!